18F/ux-guide/_pages/our-approach/defining-design.md

 ### Design depends on context

-What’s appropriate?
+What’s the right approach?
 It depends.
 We use [design research](https://docs.google.com/document/d/1qMWXCRsKXp6lKLyNED5wkctCHqyNfH7azk4_t_hBcKE/edit#heading=h.81k6z1cdkw6x) to better understand the problems we might solve, and the systems those problems connect to.
 We actively validate the success of our solutions through design research.

 ### User-centered design is for people